Instant Pot Mushroom Risotto

 Instant Pot Risotto

-The results were very pleasantly surprising.
+Cooking risotto in an Instant Pot produced really nice results.
 I will not say that it has an identical texture to risotto stirred on the stove.
 But it definitely has a much more risotto-like texture and consistency than if you had just dumped all of the liquid into the rice and mushrooms on the stove, covered it, and let the rice absorb the broth.
 That just results in rice – not risotto.

 The Instant Pot makes risotto super simple to make and also faster than you would imagine.